langchain4j/langchain4j/README.md

     - Assess user's understanding/knowledge
 - You want to process a lot of unstructured data (files, web pages, etc) and extract structured information from them.
 For example:
-  - extract insights from customer reviews
-  - extract insights from customer support chat history
+  - extract insights from customer reviews and support chat history
-  - extract insights from the websites of your competitors
+  - extract interesting information from the websites of your competitors
   - extract insights from CVs of job applicants
 - You want to generate information, for example:
   - Emails tailored for each of your customers